Pam and Sara from Discovering Coastal Georgia

 Twin Oaks BBQ

 Located on the edge of downtown in a brick building you can smell the barbecue for blocks before you actually get there.
-Twin Oaks has been in business since 1943, and you don’t get that kind of staying powder unless you’re doing something right.
+Twin Oaks has been in business since 1943, and you don’t get that kind of staying power unless you’re doing something right.

 Besides pulled pork, ribs and smoked chicken they have Brunswick stew, burgers, chicken fingers and country fried steak.
 A basic pulled pork sandwich is our favorite menu item here, and if you’re a fan of battered french fries this is place to go.